ercrema/ercrema.github.io/_pages/cv.md

 Selected Publications
 ======
 (see [here](https://ercrema.github.io/publications/) for full list, links, and dowloads)

+* Crema, E.R., (2022).
+Statistical Inference of Prehistoric Demography from Frequency Distributions of Radiocarbon Dates: A Review and a Guide for the Perplexed.
+Journal of Archaeological Method and Theory. https://doi.org/10.1007/s10816-022-09559-5

 * Crema, E.R., Bevan, A. (2021).
 Inference from large sets of radiocarbon dates: software and methods, _Radiocarbon_, 63, 23-39.